How to Plan the Perfect October Deer Hunt

 In the daylight, those spots might seem positively dead in late September through the first of the month, but if you know a buck’s around, have faith and watch the forecast.
 When the right weather arrives, go hunting—even if your trail cameras suggest the buck you’re after is nocturnal.
 A cold front can do amazing things, but you have to be there when it hits.

-You need all the ingredients of a flawless early-season set to make this work, because the bucks you’re hunting have likely seen some pressure by this point.
+You need a flawless early-season set to make this work, because the bucks you’re hunting have likely seen some pressure by this point.
 Poor access destroys early-season setups, and bucks don’t bed far from food at this time of year.
 Think of approaching your stand as if you’re sneaking up on deer already in the field, and you’re on the right track.

 Michelle’s ladder stand was on the edge of a high creek bank.
 She boated silently to within 50 yards of it, and sneaked right up to the tree, unseen, with the wind in her face.
 Before long, she had little bucks sparring and scraping all around her.
 They scattered when the 9-pointer she killed—an ancient brawler with a white face—walked onto the field with his ears pinned back.